 - (1) Throttle twist grip.
 On right handlebar.
-Twist Inwards to open.
-When fully closed engine should just idle when hot. - (2) Air lever.
-Small lever on right handlebar Pull Inwards to Increase air supply to carburetter.
+Twist inwards to open.
+When fully closed engine should Just idle when hot. - (2) Air.
+Small lever on right handlebar.
+Pull inwards to increase air supply to carburetter.
 Once set, when engine has warmed up, requires no alteration for different road speeds.
-Should be fully closed when starting engine from cold, - (3) Ignition lever.
-When fitted.
-Small lever on left handlebar.
+Should be fully closed when starting engine from cold. - (3) Ignition.
+When fitted, Small lever on left handlebar.
 Advances and retards ignition point.
-Pull Inwards to retard.
-Retard two-fifths of total movement for starting. - (4) Valve lifter lever.
+Pull inwards to retard.
+Retard two-fifths of total movement for starting.
+(Only used on Competition Models). - (4) Valve lifter.
 Small lever close to clutch lever.
-Lifts exhaust valve from seat, releasing compression In combustion chamber, enabling engine to be easily rotated for starting.
-Also used for stopping engine if throttle stop is set as advised above. - (5) Clutch lever.
+Lifts exhaust valve from seat, releasing compression in combustion chamber, enabling engine to be easily rotated for starting.
+Also used for stopping engine If throttle stop Is set as advised above. - (5) Clutch.
 Large lever on left handlebar.
-Grip to release clutch so that drive to rear wheel is disconnected. - (6) Front brake lever.
+Grip to release clutch so that drive to rear wheel is disconnected. - (6) Front brake.
 Large lever on right handlebar.
-Grip to operate front wheel brake and, for normal braking, use in conjunction with rear brake application. - (7) Rear brake lever.
+Grip to operate front wheel brake and, for normal braking, use in conjunction with rear brake application. - (7) Rear brake.
 Pedal close to left side foot rest.
 Depress with left foot to apply rear brake.
-Apply gently and use increasing pressure as the road speed decreases. - (8) Gear change lever.
-Pedal in horizontal position close to right foot rest.
+Apply gently and use increasing pressure as the road speed decreases. - (8) Gear change.
+Pedal In horizontal position close to right foot rest.
 Controls selection of the four speeds, or ratios, between engine and rear wheel revolutions, with a "free," or neutral, position.
-See Illustration 2. - (9) Kick-starter lever.
-Vertical pedal on right hand side of gear box. - (10) Lighting switch, in top of head lamp.
-Controls lamps by a rotating lever which has three positions: - (1) "OFF" Lamps not on. - (2) " L " Pilot lamps, rear lamp and speedometer lamp on. - (3) " H " Main head lamp, rear lamp and speedometer lamp on. - (11) Ammeter.
+See illustration 2. - (9) Kick-starter.
+Vertical pedal on right hand side of gear box. - (10) Lighting switch.
 In top of head lamp.
+Controls lamps by a rotating lever which has three positions: - (1) " OFF " Lamps not on. - (2) " L " Pilot lamps, rear lamp and speedometer lamp on. - (3) " H " Main head lamp, rear lamp and speedometer lamp on. - (11) Ammeter.
+In top of head lamp.
 Indicates flow of electric current, in, or out, of battery. (" Charge " or " Discharge.") - (12) Horn switch.
-Press switch on right handlebar. - (13) Gear box filler cap.
+Press switch on left handlebar. - (13) Gear box filler cap.
 Located on top edge of kick-starter case cover.
 Allows Insertion of lubricant and access to clutch inner wire and internal clutch operating lever. - (14) Footrest for rider. - (15) Petrol tank filler cap.
 Located in top of fuel tank.
 To release, slightly depress, turn fully to the left, and then lift away.
 There are two locking positions.
-The middle position, between the fully tightened down and "lift away " positions, is in the nature of a " safety " device to prevent toss that might be occasioned by unauthorised meddling. - (16) Oil tank filler cap.
+The middle position, between the fully tightened down and " lift away " positions, is in the nature of a " safety " device to prevent loss that might be occasioned by unauthorised meddling. - (16) Oil tank filler cap.
 Located on top edge of oil tank.
-The construction and operation is exactly as the petrol tank filler cap. - (17) Dipping switch.
+To remove unscrew. - (17) Dipping switch.
 Trigger switch on left handlebar.
-Used to select normal or "dipped " beam of head lamp when main lighting switch lever is in the " H " position.
+Used to select normal or "dipped" beam of head lamp when main lighting switch lever is in the "H" position.
 (The main head lamp bulb has two filaments.)